top of page

 • What equipment do you use?

-Pottery nerd question: my current wheel is a Roderveld Max 30 which I love because it's easy to clean and solid as a rock.
+Pottery nerd question: my current wheels are a Roderveld Max 30 which I love because it's easy to clean and solid as a rock and a Shimpo Whisper which is incredibly quiet, as the name suggests.
 The current kiln is an electric 120 litre Skutt.
-Other stuff comes and goes, but I would be lost without the Mudtools Do All trimming tool.
+I use various clay bodies, including Valentine's B17C as a regular stoneware, Scarva PF680 smooth black (it's not very smooth tbh) and Royale Porcelain when I'm feeling fancy.
+I use the Hartley and Noble Russian Doll batt system, which is excellent.
+Other stuff comes and goes (actually it just comes, I'm a pottery tool hoarder), but I would be lost without the Mudtools Do All trimming tool.
 And like most potters I also possess an insane number of buckets.

 • Is your pottery safe to eat from?